 Runny, itchy stuffy nose

 Skin or blood tests called RAST (radioallergosorbent test) may help narrow down the cause of your allergies.
-It’s good to test because you may be allergic to pollen or mold on the dog and not the dog itself.
-Even then, the test may not be conclusive.
+It’s good to get tested, because you may be allergic to pollen or mold on the animal and not your furry friend.
+But the test may not be conclusive.

-Even when someone in the house is allergic, about 25% of families keep their pet.
+Even when someone in your home is allergic, about 25% of families keep their pet.
 If Fluffy or Fido makes you sneeze, you might:

-It's a good idea to see how your child reacts to the kind of pet you're thinking of getting.
-Take your children to visit a home that has that kind of pet and let them play with it, although it's no guarantee that allergies won't develop.
-If you know your child is allergic but are committed to getting a pet, limit the child's time with the pet at first, and watch for reactions.
+It's a good idea to see how your kid reacts to the kind of animal you're thinking of getting.
+Take her to visit a home that has that kind of critter, and let her play with it.
+That’s no guarantee she won't eventually get allergies, but it’ll give you an idea.
+If you know your child is allergic but you plan to get a pet anyway, limit your child's time with it at first, and watch for reactions.

 Goodbye May Be Best

-Allergies and asthma are not a small problem.
-If your child has a serious pet allergy, often the only solution is to find the pet a new home.
-Even then, it may take six months or more to completely clear your home of pet allergens.
+Allergies and asthma are no small problem.
+If your child has serious allergies, the only answer may be to find the pet a new home.
+Even then, it could take 6 months or more to clear your home of pet allergens.

 If you or someone in your family is among the 10% of people allergic to dogs, consider getting a pet that has no fur or feathers.
 Try a turtle, hermit crab, fish, or snake.
-Know that these pets also carry health risks.
-Exotic pets may carry salmonella or other diseases, and pet turtles have been linked to recent salmonella outbreaks.
+Just know that these critters also pose health risks.
+Exotic pets may carry salmonella or other diseases, and pet turtles have been linked to salmonella outbreaks.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.